 Key Stage 4 students study Edexcel GCSE course in Catholic Christianity with Judaism.

 Pupils study the requirements of the Bishop’s Conference: What does it mean to be a ‘People of God’?

 In Year 7, they study the nature of God; the nature of Jesus Christ, the values promulgated in Christian living, the concept of sacrament: baptism; a study of Judaism and an analysis of the challenges of living in contemporary society as a Christian.

 In Year 8, they study the Old Testament and the concept of promise keeping and Covenant between humans and God; How we live as People of God: pilgrimage and Advent; relationships with others including love and marriage; Passion, Death and resurrection; a study of Hinduism and a final study of the early Church including Pentecost and confirmation.

 In Year 9, they study science, faith and stewardship, the philosophical problem of evil, a study of Islam and a final study of Christian ethics and the sanctity of life.
-In term 4 students will begin the study of GCSE Religious studies for Edexcel Specification A in Catholic Christianity with Judaism.
+In term 5 students begin the study of GCSE Religious studies for Edexcel Specification A in Catholic Christianity with Judaism.

 Year 10 and Year 11: